Reference prior for Bayesian estimation of seismic fragility curves: Introduction

-After a statement of the problem under the Bayesian point of view in the next section, we review the objective prior theory and its main results in section \ref{sec:objprior}.
-Our main contributions start in section \ref{sec:construction} where the reference prior is properly computed and estimated for the issue of concern.
-In section~\ref{sec:tools}, the estimation tools and the performance evaluation metrics used in this work are presented.
-They are implemented in section \ref{sec:application} on three different case studies.
-For each case, the \emph{a posteriori} distributions of the parameters of the log-linear probit model and of the corresponding fragility curves are compared with those obtained with classical a priori choices taken from the literature.
-As main results of this work, we theoretically and numerically demonstrate the robustness and advantages of the Jeffreys prior in terms of regularization (no degenerate estimations ) and stability (no outliers of the parameters) for fragility curves estimations.
-Finally, to close this paper, a conclusion is proposed in section \ref{sec:conclusion}.
+After formulating the problem from a Bayesian perspective in the next section, we will review the objective prior theory in Section~\ref{sec:objprior}.
+Our main contributions begin in Section~\ref{sec:construction}, where the reference prior is explicitly derived.
+In Section~\ref{sec:tools}, we will present the estimation tools and the performance evaluation metrics used for this paper.
+These are implemented in Section~\ref{sec:application} on {two} different case studies.
+For each case, the \emph{a posteriori} distributions of the parameters of the log-linear probit model and of the corresponding fragility curves are compared with those obtained with traditional \emph{a priori} choices found in the literature.
+Section~\ref{sec:conclusion} will conclude this paper and summarize our findings. \ref{app:asymptotics} and \ref{app:SKreview} deal with mathematical results regarding the asymptotic properties of the priors and posteriors considered in this work.
+In particular, \ref{app:lik-degenarcy-discuss} explains the apparition of degenerate and unrealistic fragility curves with the MLE or Bayesian estimations of traditional priors.